 FEM@LLNL Seminar Series

-We are happy to announce a new FEM@LLNL seminar series, starting in 2022, which will focus on finite element research and applications talks of interest to the MFEM community.
-We have lined up some excellent speakers for our first year and plan to keep adding more.
+The FEM@LLNL seminar series is focused on finite element research and applications talks of interest to the MFEM community.
 Videos will be added to a YouTube playlist as well as this site's videos page.

 Sign-Up